-1 Select and set Network \rightarrow Proxy Server \rightarrow Next Screen.
+1 Select and set Network → Proxy Server → Next Screen.
+Use ↑/♣ to select, then press ENTER.

 2 Select and set Use or Not use at Proxy Server.

-Use \leftarrow / \rightarrow to change, then press \downarrow .
+Use $\leftarrow/\Rightarrow$ to change, then press $\downarrow$ .

 - Use Select this when using a proxy server. - Not use Select this when not using a proxy server.